syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

-A complete working sample can be downloaded from [PdfDeferredSigningSample.zip](https://www.syncfusion.com/downloads/support/directtrac/345110/ze/Sample694283475)

 ## Adding the estimated size of the signature

 The following code sample shows how to add the estimated size of the signature in the PDF document.